MXCzkEVM/doitring/README.md

 DOTENV_KEY = "..."
 ```

-After that, simply rerun `pnpm install`, which will load the environment variables via `lnv dotenv -r`, covering all projects.
+After that, simply rerun `pnpm install`, which will load the environment variables via `lnv vault -d -r`, covering all projects.

 If you need to deploy on `vercel`, you must set the corresponding environment `key` using `npx vercel@latest env add DOTENV_KEY`.